-(3) Mr. Zimmer is the Chair of the Disclosure Committee (which is comprised of management and one independent director) and attended all informal meetings called during 2019/2020.
-The Disclosure Committee meets prior to each news release dissemination to confirm the disclosure to be complete and accurate.
-Approximately 32 news releases were disseminated since January 2020.
+(4) Mr. Zimmer is the Chair of the Disclosure Committee (which is comprised of management and one independent director) and attended all informal meetings called during 2022/2023.
+The Disclosure Committee communicates via email and/or meets prior to each news release dissemination to confirm the disclosure is complete and accurate.
+Approximately 29 news releases were disseminated since January 2022.